we've got signatures, help us get to 0 by October 7, 2006

 Regardless if you wish to accept Ms. Wynne as a resident of Great Falls, South Carolina, she has a constitutional right to worship as she chooses and additionally, she has a constitutional right to be protected against religious discrimination.

 The Fourteenth Amendment to the U.S. Constitution states: “No state shall…deny to any person within its jurisdiction the equal protection of the laws.”
 Therefore, the Fourteenth Amendment protects Ms. Wynne against discrimination by state and local governments on the basis of religious beliefs.

-We are prepared to contact the FBI, as well as every single national talk show to expose the city of Great Falls, SC, unless your town apologizes to Ms. Wynne and begins investigating all of her “open” cases.
+At this time, the town of Great Falls, SC is guilty of violating both the First and Fourteenth Amendment of the Constitution.We are prepared to contact the FBI, as well as every single national talk show to expose the city of Great Falls, SC, unless your town apologizes to Ms. Wynne and begins investigating all of her “open” cases.
 The way Ms. Wynne is being treated by the town is not only unconstitutional, but also unethical.